aisbergg/ansible-plugins/README.md

 # Ansible Plugins

-This repository contains filter and test plugins to be used with Ansible.
+This repository contains custom Ansible plugins, that can be used in Ansible Roles and Playbooks.

 **Table of contents:**